broken tails in cats

 This leads me to today’s blog topic – cats with broken tails.
 What’s one got to do with another?
 Well, the answer harks back to my very first spring as a practicing veterinarian.
 It was my first one spent in Pennsylvania (particularly rough for this Southerner!) so I was very glad to finally see a warm day.
 The town cats must have been equally appreciative, because that day I saw the first broken tail of my career, followed almost immediately by my second!
 Both cats were the victims of their position when old windows slipped and fell onto their tails as they were soaking up the sun.

 How dogs and cats use their tails

 The symptoms of a broken tail are usually obvious – you may notice a kinked, painful tail, sometimes with an open wound.
-Less obvious broken tails will still be painful, so you may notice your pet dragging his tail or holding it in an otherwise unusual way.
+Less obvious breaks will still be painful, so you may notice your pet dragging his tail or holding it in an otherwise unusual way.
 An X-ray will usually be enough to confirm the break.

-Tail pull injuries in pets
+Tail pull injuries in cats